More than 500 people in Darlington and 300,000 people across the UK are school governors - the largest voluntary group in the country.

 You would probably also sit on one or two committees dealing with matters relating to finance and premises or staffing and curriculum.
 Governors can also have responsibility for working alongside staff on how literacy or numeracy can be improved at the school.

-The law requires employers to allow employees who hold certain public positions reasonable time off to perform the associated duties (although there is no obligation on an employer to make payment for time off.)
+The law requires employers to allow employees who hold certain public positions reasonable time off to perform the associated duties (although there is no obligation on an employer to make payment for time off).

 To ensure that governing bodies operate within the law, there are a number of criteria preventing certain persons being appointed as a governor and identity and background checks are carried out to confirm eligibility.

 If you are interested in becoming a school governor at a specific school you should contact the school direct or, if you wish, we can forward your contact details and a brief summary of the skills you can contribute to the local schools who may contact you if they have a vacancy.
+Alternatively you can apply at the .gov website [external link].

 Training for governors is ongoing, with many schools and governing bodies ensuring that courses are run to develop governors, introduce them to their new roles and help them understand any specialist areas.

-Each school year we run a comprehensive range of training courses, offering guidance, support, information on topical issues and key skills development to help you in your role as a governor.
+Each school year we run a comprehensive range of training courses, offering guidance, support, information on topical issues and important skills development to help you in your role as a governor.
 Courses are held at a central venue and time to suit the majority of governors.
 There are also are online and distance learning options available.

-Advice and support for new governors is available from schools and the Department for Education at www.gov.uk [external link]
+Advice and support for new governors is available from schools and the Department for Education at www.gov.uk [external link].

 National Governors Association [external link]